Sirithang/UnityBugReporter/README.md

 Used by the system to display the position of the bug in editor & auto move to that position through the bug list.

+## Image uploading

+For now, only an imgur uploader is written, it require an imgur application Client ID (see imgur for how to get one)

 ### Note on saved settings

 Settings are saved in the Library folder, as the Personal Access token is written in plain there, so it won't be commited to the repo